DanTheComputerMan/javascript/Discord Bot Maker (DBM)/RAW Data/Bad Words System/readme.md

 npm install --global --production windows-build-tools
 ```

 For best results, place the bot with admin permissions, and with the highest role.
 Regardless of your setup however, this cannot kick/ban the server owner, based on the Discord API; it can still delete their offending message though.
-At the bare minimum, the bot needs `manage messages` permission to operate.
+At the bare minimum, the bot needs `manage messages` permission to operate, and the `kick, ban, and manage messages` permissions to setup this system.

 ## Guide on how to use the system:
 For this example, the prefix will be `!`.
 Yours may vary, and if so, substitute your prefix instead.